adamkemberling/nefsc_trawl/index.md

 **These include:**

+## Weight at Length and Survdat Cleanup QA/QC

  1. [NEFSC size spectrum build EDA](https://adamkemberling.github.io/nefsc_trawl/R/qaqc_reports/nefsc_eda.html)

 A look at the overall data trends following "normal" data prep for the NEFSC bottom trawl data.
 Includes overall abundance and biomass as well as the catch composition and stratified area abundances.